vue-bulma/vue-admin/README.md

 ## Notes

-  If you want to use Vue 1.0 version, please checkout the [master](https://github.com/fundon/vue-admin/tree/master) branch.
+  If you want to use Vue Admin with Vue 1.0 version, please checkout the [master](https://github.com/fundon/vue-admin/tree/master) branch.

 ![](screenshots/app.png)